bostontrader/bookwerx-core/README.md

 * Brainwipe the db and start over.

-This API is the minimum necessary to populate your db with bookkeeping information, ensure that it is internally consistent, and nuke it from orbit and start over if necessary.
+This API is the minimum necessary to accomplish the above goals.
+Extra fancy features can be found elsewhere.
+For example:

-A package that provides a web-based front-end using Angular 2 can be found at [bookwerx-ui] (https://github.com/bostontrader/bookwerx-ui) and for more sophisticated analysis, such as the production of financial reports and graphing, please see [bookwerx-reporting](https://github.com/bostontrader/bookwerx-reporting).
+A package that provides a web-based user interface can be found at [bookwerx-ui] (https://github.com/bostontrader/bookwerx-ui) and for more sophisticated analysis, such as the production of financial reports and graphing, please see [bookwerx-reporting](https://github.com/bostontrader/bookwerx-reporting).